wbazant/markerAlignmentsPaper/paper.md

 We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
 We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build a `bowtie2` index with the remaining nine-tenth of the species for searching the remaining set.
 Skipping any inputs where `wgsim` considers too fragmented yields 338 species to be sampled from.

 First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
 This lets us establish how well EukDetect currently works when given unknown species and identify the MAPQ >= 30 filter as responsible for not passing enough information through.
+To investigate the effect of making this filter more permissive, we modify the EukDetect source code, replacing the filter with MAPQ >= 5 used by default in MetaPhlAn [@segata2012metagenomic], a frequently used program for estimating taxonomic abundance also based on read mapping.

 We follow with an analysis of simulated reads.
 We simulate a large number of reads and align them.
 For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
 Then lets us infer trends between reported properties of alignments and two measures of their correctness, namely precision: a proportion of correctly mapping reads among reads that map to any reference, and recall: a proportion of sampled reads that correctly map [@buckland1994relationship].